NVIDIAAICITYCHALLENGE/AICity_Team6_ISU/README.md

 Two sample configuration files, one for UADETRAC and one for AICity, have been added to `experiments/rfcn/cfgs/`

+The weights of submitted model on aic1080 can be downloaded [here](https://1drv.ms/u/s!AmGvrNE6VIsKjUevX-7tNAhS_5AF).

+The weights of submitted model on aic540 can be downloaded [here](https://1drv.ms/u/s!AmGvrNE6VIsKjUmeEitETomFbCXQ).

+The weights of submitted model on aic480 can be downloaded [here](https://1drv.ms/u/s!AmGvrNE6VIsKjUiF1J2qP4TeNsRc).

 ## Experimental Results

 ### NVIDIA AICity Challenge 2017